 - Open-source options like Docker, Obot, and Lasso provide full control without licensing costs for teams with DevOps expertise

-- Pricing ranges from free (open-source) to custom enterprise, with startup programs offering significant credits
+- Pricing ranges from free open-source options to custom enterprise plans, with startup programs offering significant credits

-- Security vulnerabilities in MCP servers require gateway protection—research has identified command injection flaws, unrestricted network access, and file leakage risks across implementations
+- Security vulnerabilities in MCP servers require gateway protection, and research has identified command injection flaws, unrestricted network access, and file leakage risks across implementations

-1. MintMCP Gateway — Enterprise MCP Infrastructure in Minutes
+1. MintMCP - Enterprise MCP Infrastructure in Minutes

 What Makes MintMCP Different